s6thgehr/sf-challenge/README.md

 ### Frameworks

 #### github.com/ethereum/go-ethereum/ethclient
-Go-ethereum is used to connect to a execution node.
+Go-ethereum is used to connect to an execution node.

 #### github.com/gin-gonic/gin
 Gin is used to build the endpoints